-Located at the core of the St. Paul Business District, the seven-story Warren E. Burger Federal Building and U.S. Courthouse is named after Warren Earl Burger [nongovernment website], the St. Paul native who served as Chief Justice of the United States from 1969-1986.
+Located at the core of the St. Paul Business District, the seven-story Warren E. Burger Federal Building and U.S. Courthouse is named after St. Paul and former Chief Justice of the United States (1969-1986) Warren Earl Burger.

-For building service calls or more information, use the contact above.
+For building service calls or more information, contact the property manager.
 For other federal government information, call toll-free 1-844-USA-GOV1.